Facebook Is Testing a Dislike Button - Slashdot

 Is there a kernel of insight there?
 Hard to tell on so few words, but it doesn't matter since I never see a mod point of any sort.

 You [postbigbang and the similar authors whose comments I've seen so far] didn't offer anything like a constructive suggestion.
 My basic suggestion (explained at more length below in my initial reactive comment on the story) is that the negative side should call for more effort.
-The negative sentiment should be less freely expressed than the positive to tilt the scales in favor o
+The negative sentiment should be less freely expressed than the positive to tilt the scales in favor of positive interactions.
+(Ditto earned public reputations.)

 Re: (Score:2)